loganmzz/rust-installation/README.md

 ### Verification

-To check your installation, just run `cargo run` from repository root directory.
+To check your installation, just run `cargo run` from root directory of  repository [rust-workshop](https://github.com/loganmzz/rust-workshop).
 It should prints

 ```text
 Congrulations !